tzc1234/innerring-legal/safety.md

 - A received message from the message bubble menu.
 - A contact's display name from that contact's profile.

-When you report a message, InnerRing receives the selected reported message and report metadata for safety review.
+When you report a message, InnerRing receives a plaintext snapshot of the selected reported message and report metadata for safety review.
+The selected message is hidden from your normal chat view after successful submission.
 When you report a display name, InnerRing receives the selected profile name and report metadata for safety review.

 For child sexual exploitation, grooming, or urgent child-safeguarding categories, the app may ask whether anyone involved is in the United Kingdom, the United States, or whether that is unknown.
 We do not collect global location data to prove location links.

 ## Blocking

 You can block a contact as a privacy-preserving safety control.
-Blocking can hide affected messages from normal chat views and stop normal interaction with that contact where supported.
+Blocking stops normal interaction with that contact where supported and can hide affected messages from normal chat views.

 Blocking does not necessarily delete records needed for delivery, sync, security, safety review, legal compliance, or record keeping.